vala/jquery.scrollable-pagination.js/README.md

 * `afterLoaded` : *(function)* Callback to be called when the next markup has been loaded and appended to the container.
 It is passed the received markup jQuery object.
   > e.g. `afterLoaded: function($markup) { $markup.addClass('new'); }`

+Note that the javascript passed options will always override data-attribute defined ones.

 Licence
 =======